raunakkathuria/imagegenai/docs/QUICKSTART.md

 ### Model-Specific Tips

+1. CPU Mode (SD v1.5):
+   - Use 15-20 inference steps
+   - Enable CPU offloading
+   - Good for testing and development

-1. SDXL Base:
+2. SDXL Base:
    - Use higher inference steps (30-50)
    - Enable VAE tiling for high-res
    - Works well with detailed prompts

-2. SDXL Turbo:
+3. SDXL Turbo:
    - Use 4-8 inference steps
    - Good with float16 precision
    - Best for quick iterations

-3. PixArt-α LCM:
+4. PixArt-α LCM:
-   - Always use float32 precision
+   - Use float32 precision
    - No guidance needed (scale=0.0)
    - Great for artistic styles